 14 days plus extension

 An expedition is defined as a journey undertaken by a group of people with a particular purpose, especially that of research, and our Project Wild Gambia team delivers precisely that.
-We have been conducting groundbreaking research for the last 20 years with the help of our dedicated volunteers, participating in our conservation expeditions.
+We have been conducting valuable research for the last 20 years with the help of volunteers from our conservation expeditions.

-Our conservation expeditions are suitable for all participants from organisations and academic groups, to those with little knowledge about conservation – we only require you have a passion and interest for wildlife conservation.
-The rest will be taught in the field by the professionals, where you will be accompanied by British Zoologists and Gambian experts every day, offering insight that no other trip provides.
+Expeditions are suitable for all participants including individuals with little knowledge of conservation, wildlife organisations and academic groups as the first week provides an excellent introduction to African wildlife.
+We only require you to have a passion and interest for wildlife as our British Zoologists and Gambian experts will accompany you every day, offering insight that no other trip provides.

 What to expect

 For over 20 years, we have specialised in formulating ‘world-class’ inspirational field trips to The Gambia.
 We pride ourselves in allowing individuals to gain real-life, hands-on conservation experience with leading professionals, where they can live and breathe the social, economic, physical and emotional challenges conservationists encounter.